bernhardAxonIvy/doc/source/engine-guide/getting-started/system-requirements.rst

 System Requirements
 ===================

-The following system requirements highly depends on the number of users, concurrent sessions and deployed applications.
+The following system requirements highly depend on the number of Named Users, Concurrent Users and deployed applications.

 Hardware Requirements
 ---------------------

-By default the |ivy-engine| is running with the bundled Elasticsearch server.
+By default, the |ivy-engine| is runs a bundled Elasticsearch server.
-It's possible to run the Elasticsearch server :ref:`externally <elasticsearch>`.
+It is possible to run the Elasticsearch server :ref:`externally <elasticsearch>`.
-Depending on that the hardware minimum requirements changes.
+This also affects the minimum hardware requirements.

-.. rubric:: With bundled Elasticsearch (default)
+.. rubric:: With bundled Elasticsearch server (default)

 * **Memory (RAM)**:
   Minimum is 8 GB, we recommend to use 32 GB.